stjudecloud/rfcs/text/0002-quality-check-workflow.md

 ## Motivation

 St. Jude Cloud is one of the largest repositories of omics data available for request to date.
-As such, the project processes thousands of samples from whole-genome, whole-exome, RNA-seq, and various omics-based assays each year.
+As such, the project processes thousands of samples from whole genome, whole exome, RNA-Seq, and various omics-based assays each year.
 A standard, robust method to assess pre-processing and post-processing quality for samples has been developed in-house, but there are some shortcomings with our current approach.
 In particular, this RFC will attempt to

 - define the standard set of QC tools used to evaluating omics-based data
 - identify and implement key metrics that can be automated to assist in manual observation of the data, and